 Price is what you pay, and value is what you get

-This difference between price and intrinsic value is precisely the reason why investors are looking at the intrinsic value of a company.
-They want to know how significant the difference between the market price and the inherent value of a company is.
+The arbitrage due to gap between price and value is precisely the reason why investors are looking at a company’s intrinsic value.
+They want to know how significant the difference between the market price and the inherent value is.

 What is the difference between intrinsic value and market value